NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

 > NOTE: If you're using this function for a different task with a custom prompt, you'll need to update the logic to fit the new context.
 In this case, "yes" means the content should be blocked, is unsafe, or breaks a policy, while "no" means the content is safe and doesn't break any policies.

 The above is an example prompt that you can use with the *content safety check input $model=shieldgemma*.
 The prompt has one input variable: `{{ user_input }}`, which includes user input that should be moderated.
 The completion must be "yes" if the response is not safe and "no" otherwise.
-Opetionaly, some models may return a set of policy violations.
+Optionally, some models may return a set of policy violations.

 The `content safety check input` and `content safety check output` rails executes the [`content_safety_check_input`](../../nemoguardrails/library/content_safety/actions.py) and [`content_safety_check_output`](../../nemoguardrails/library/content_safety/actions.py) actions respectively.

-It is important to note that you must define the models in the `models` section of the `config.yml` file before using them in the input and output flows.
-The `content safety check input` and `content safety check output` flows are used to check the input and output text, respectively.
-The `$model` parameter specifies the model to be used for content safety checking.
-The model must be defined in the `models` section of the `config.yml` file.
-The `content safety check input` and `content safetry check output` flows return a boolean value indicating whether the input or output text is safe.
-Depending on the model, it also returns set of policy violations.
-Please refer to the [content safety example](../../examples/configs/content_safety/README.md) for more details.

 ## Community Models and Libraries